f5devcentral/f5-beacon-lab/docs/modules/scenarios/scenario2.rst

 Scenario 2: BIG-IP Virtual Down
 ===============================

 In this scenario, we will cause the BIG-IP LTM Pool for the East web-service to fail its health check which will cause the VirtualServer to go offline.
-We will then use the Beacon portal to identify where in the application map the issue is occuring.
+We will then use the Beacon portal to identify where in the application map the issue is occurring.

 Steps
 -----